Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet Pairing: Discussion

-\textit{Discussion and conclusions}.
-We now discuss the impact of our findings in SrTiO$_3$ based heterostructures, such as LaAlO$_3$/SrTiO$_3$ (LAO-STO)~\cite{Ohtomo-2004, Reyren-2007}.
-The LAO-STO is an ideal 2D electron system with non-centrosymmetric multi-orbital superconductivity~\cite{fukaya18, Scheurer-2015-2, Fernandes-2013} exhibiting a remarkable control of the superconducting critical temperature by electrostatic gating ~\cite{Caviglia-2008,Thierschmann-2018,Hurand-2015} together with Rashba spin-orbit coupling~\cite{Caviglia-2010,BenShalom-2010} and the occupation of the Ti 3d orbitals (d$_{xy}$,d$_{xz}$,d$_{yz}$)~\cite{Joshua-2012, Herranz-2015}.
+We now discuss the impact of our findings in SrTiO$_3$ based hetero-structures, such as LaAlO$_3$/SrTiO$_3$ (LAO-STO)~\cite{Ohtomo-2004, Reyren-2007}.
+The LAO-STO is an ideal 2D electron system with non-centrosymmetric multi-orbital superconductivity~\cite{fukaya18, Scheurer-2015-2, Fernandes-2013} exhibiting a remarkable control of the superconducting critical temperature by electrostatic gating ~\cite{Caviglia-2008,Thierschmann-2018,Hurand-2015} together with Rashba spin-orbit coupling~\cite{Caviglia2010PRL,Ben_Shalom2010PRL} and the occupation of the Ti 3d orbitals ($d_{xy}$,$d_{zx}$,$d_{yz}$)~\cite{Joshua-2012, Herranz-2015}.
 The superconducting phase exhibits several anomalous properties that cannot be easily addressed within a conventional spin-singlet scenario.
 Clearcut unconventional observations are provided by the superconducting gap suppression nearby the Lifshitz transition~\cite{Singh-2019,Trevisan-2018}, the anomalous magnetic field dependence of critical current in weak links~\cite{Bal-2015,Stornaiuolo2017} and uniform nanowires~\cite{Kalaboukhov-2017}, and several in-gap bound states probed by tunneling spectroscopy~\cite{Kuerten-2017}.
-The occurrence of inhomogeneities also poses fundamental questions on the nature of the superconducting state in LAO-STO interface, its interrelation with multiple orbital degrees of freedom, as well as the eventual occurrence of extra symmetry breaking.
+The significant role of inhomogeneities also poses fundamental questions on the nature of the superconducting state in LAO-STO interface, excluding $p$-wave spin-triplet pairing as a candidate, and pointing to an even-parity ($s$-wave) multi-band superconductivity which is robust to disorder.